In-person presentations and virtual requests accepted!

 WV Wesleyan College

-Ask about the option to receive a presentation virtually through Skype, Zoom, or Google Hangouts.
+Ask about the option to receive a presentation virtually through Teams, Zoom, or Google Hangouts.

 Describes the suprisingly dynamic environment surrounding Earth and how Satellites are constantly pushed, pulled, and dragged along in orbit.
 We have piloted this show with elementary audiences and they love it!
 Older audiences will go in depth understanding how space scientists, like WVU professor, Dr. Piyush Mehta, use math, physics, lab experiments, and telescopes to monitor space weather conditions and adjust satellite orbits to protect satellites from collisions.